HenestrosaDev/sololearn/Code coach/Hard/Security/README.md

 - **Sample input:** `T$xxxxxG`
 - **Sample output:** `ALARM`

->**Explanation**
-This input should set off the alarm because there is no guard between the money and the thief!
+>**Explanation**: This input should set off the alarm because there is no guard between the money and the thief!